 The cheapest way to sell a house is to use an agent matching service like Clever Real Estate, which has pre-negotiated a low listing agent fee with its agents.
-Clever agents charge a 1% listing fee on homes over $350,000, compared to the national average listing fee of 2.80%.
+Clever agents charge a 1.5% listing fee, compared to the national average listing fee of 2.80%.
 That could save Wisconsin home sellers thousands in realtor fees.

 The True Costs of Selling a Home Revealed: What does it cost to sell a house in the U.S.?
 We explore all the common expenses in a home sale, and how you can save thousands.